schuam/ansible_role_package_installation/README.md

 - **x_related**: Packages related to the X server.
 Of corse **xorg** itself, but also for example **xmobar** that I use in my **xmonad** configuration.

-So far it has only be tried on two virtual (vagrant) machines.
+So far it has only be tried on two virtual (Vagrant) machines.
 There hasn't been any real testing.
 If I find the time to really test everything, I will do that, but for now, I just use it as it is.